June 2026

 Sparx processes Teacher School Data and Teacher Usage Data for the following purposes:

-delivering the Sparx Product;
+Delivering the Sparx Product.

-creating and administering secure teacher user accounts, log-ins and profiles;
+Creating and administering secure teacher user accounts, log-ins and profiles.

-providing insights and reports to teachers relating to Sparx Product usage;
+Providing insights and reports to teachers relating to Sparx Product usage.

-pseudonymising Teacher School Data and Teacher Usage Data during each teacher's use of the Sparx Product and anonymising Teacher School Data and Teacher Usage Data once each teacher has finished using the Sparx Product;
+Pseudonymising Teacher School Data and Teacher Usage Data during each teacher's use of the Sparx Product and anonymising Teacher School Data and Teacher Usage Data once each teacher has finished using the Sparx Product.

-sharing teacher user accounts and log-ins between Sparx Products for trials or subscriptions of additional Sparx Products;
+Sharing teacher user accounts and log-ins between Sparx Products for trials or subscriptions of additional Sparx Products.

-providing technical and user support and general communications (including new products unless opted-out)
+Providing technical and user support and general communications (including new products unless opted-out).

-evaluating and improving the Sparx Product (for example, analysing teacher user activity or testing new product features);
+Evaluating and improving the Sparx Product (for example, analysing teacher user activity or testing new product features).

-for financial, accounting and administrative purposes.
+For financial, accounting and administrative purposes.

 What Parent Data is collected by the Sparx Product?

-School data: Where they choose to do so, schools securely provide Sparx with school data relating to students' parents (Parent School Data) in order to update parents on their child's progress.
+School Data: Where they choose to do so, schools securely provide Sparx with school data relating to students' parents (Parent School Data) in order to update parents on their child's progress.
 This includes parent names and email addresses.

-Usage data: Sparx gathers data generated by parents from interactions with emails sent by the Sparx Product (Parent Usage Data), including when emails were opened and links were clicked.
+Usage Data: Sparx gathers data generated by parents from interactions with emails sent by the Sparx Product (Parent Usage Data), including when emails were opened and links were clicked.

 How is Parent Data used by the Sparx Product?